MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/partialqueryfailures.md

   `properties` slot (`Kusto.Data.Common.ClientRequestProperties.OptionDeferPartialQueryFailures`).
   Clients that do that take on the responsibility to consume the entire result stream from the service, locate the `QueryStatus` result, and make sure no record in this result has a `Severity` of `2` or smaller.

+> [!NOTE]
+> To expedire delivery of a partial query failure, Kusto may in some cases
+> "flush" the result stream as quickly as possible.
+As a result, the consumer should
+> not assume the integrity of the records returned prior to the partial query failure.